 - Australian financial services providers benefit from commitments which require Korea to allow Australian institutions to transfer data into and out of its territory, allowing for more efficient data processing in Australia.

 - KAFTA provides for enhanced transparency around licensing of financial institutions and regulatory decision-making, as well as streamlined licensing procedures for Australian suppliers in Korea.

-- Australian accountants (holders of Certified Practicing Accountant or Chartered Accountant qualifications) will be able for the first time to provide accountancy consultancy services relating to Australian or international tax or accounting law through offices in Korea and, within five years, be able to work and invest in Korean tax or accounting corporations.
+- Australian accountants (holders of Certified Practicing Accountant or Chartered Accountant qualifications) are able to provide accountancy consultancy services relating to Australian or international tax or accounting law through offices in Korea and, within five years (by 12 December 2019), be able to work and invest in Korean tax or accounting corporations.
 Continuing work on professional services and mutual recognition will aim to extend these benefits to holders of other Australian accounting qualifications over time.

-- Australian telecommunications providers will be able to own up to 100 per cent of the voting shares of a facilities-based telecommunications service supplier in Korea within two years, and be licensed to provide public telecommunications services.
+- Australian telecommunications providers will be able to own up to 100 per cent of the voting shares of a facilities-based telecommunications service supplier in Korea within two years (by 12 December 2016), and be licensed to provide public telecommunications services.